PilzDE/psen_scan_v2/README.md

 ## Package: psen_scan_v2

-The **psen_scan_v2** package is a ROS integration of the PSENscan safety laser scanner product.
+The **psen_scan_v2** package is a ROS integration driver for the PSENscan safety laser scanner product.
 It lets you integrate the laser scanner data into your ROS Environment easily.
 Using the standard [sensor_msgs/LaserScan][] message format ensures compatibility with other laserscan-post-processing nodes such as [gmapping][].
 For a general overview and link collection we refer to the [wiki page](http://wiki.ros.org/psen_scan_v2).

 <p align="center">
 <img src="img/PSENscan.jpg" alt="PILZ safety laser scanner" title="PILZ safety laser scanner">